awsdocs/amazon-redshift-developer-guide/doc_source/r_GETDATE.md

 # GETDATE function<a name="r_GETDATE"></a>

 GETDATE returns the current date and time in the current session time zone \(UTC by default\)\.
+It returns the start date or time of the current statement, even when it is within a transaction block\.

 ## Syntax<a name="r_GETDATE-synopsis"></a>